Looking for knitting machine magazines?

 so if you have something for sale or need something, e-mail me and I'll pop it on this page.

-If you are in the U.S. and need to find a dealer check out this site.
+If you are in the U.S. and need to find a dealer check out

 If you are in the U.S Northwest and need your knitting machine repaired check out Needle Tek and also HV Crafts in